No break-in needed!

 Sarah Yang

 A day at Disneyland is no joke when it comes to your step count.
 When I went in February for the first time in five years, I forgot just how much you move throughout the day.
 We were there from 9 a.m. to 11 p.m. and my Apple Watch said I walked 25,000 steps that day.
 And even though I wore some old running shoes that I thought would get me through the day, my feet felt swollen and sore on the car ride home.
-I wondered if it was my age (much like a hangover, a full day of walking hits harder in your mid to late 30s, I think); if I wore the wrong shoes; or if I just don’t get that many steps in the day and am used to a sedentary lifestyle.
+I wondered if it was my age (much like a hangover, a full day of walking hits harder in your mid- to late 30s, I think); if I had worn the wrong shoes; or if I just don’t get that many steps in the day and am used to a sedentary lifestyle.

 For my next trip to Disneyland this past July, I knew I had to wear better shoes that would get me through the day.
 I was going to go with a different pair of running shoes in my closet, but I had recently gotten my hands on a pair of island-inspired footwear brand OluKai’s new travel shoe, the Island Hopper, so I decided what better way to test them out than with a day at Disney?